August 2, 2014

 “For the biggest part, the answer has to be that the supply disruptions in Africa and the Middle East were matched almost exactly by the shale-related production increases in the US,” Finley said.
 “It is a fair conclusion that oil markets would look very different today, had we only witnessed supply disruptions on the scale they actually happened.”

-Originally published in National Journal.
+— This article was originally published in National Journal.